chhhris/practices/qna.md

 }
 ```

-In JavaScript this means that `response.error` returns an object.
-Since you want the text itself, you would chain your method call into the nested object to the `"message"` key in order to return the value: `"Your card number is incorrect."`.

-Below is the link [2] to the Stripe documentation with further details about the error response in particular.
+Below is the link [2] to the Stripe documentation with further details about the error response.

 If you any of the above is unclear or you we can be of further assistance, please let us know.

-Best regards,
+Best regards,<br>
 Chris

 [ 1 ] https://stripe.com/docs/api#create_charge-amount